GertvHout/creacoon-phpstan-rules/README.md

 ```

 ### Configuring excluded namespaces (EnforceParameterConvention)
-`EnforceParameterConvention` supports excluding namespaces (e.g., DTOs) from the camelCase rule for parameters of named functions/methods.
+`EnforceParameterConvention` and `EnforceScopedVariableConvention` supports excluding namespaces (e.g., DTOs) from the camelCase rule for parameters of named functions/methods.

 If you need to override the default excluded namespaces, you can configure the service in your project's PHPStan config by redefining the service and supplying the `excludedNamespaces` constructor argument, for example: